queens-qmulus/qmulus/CONTRIBUTING.md

 $ npm install
 $ npm run dev
 ```
 The last command will start a dev server at localhost:3000.
-The dev server should restart automaticall when you make code changes.
+The dev server should restart automatically when you make code changes.

 #### env config
 Qmulus uses environment variables for configuration.
 To use custom env variables while running locally, create a `.env` file in the root of the repo (this will/should not get commited to the repo).